TypeScript, the good, bad and ugly

 TypeScript is one of the most successful programming-language additions of the last decade, and the enthusiasm is earned.
 For anything beyond a throwaway script, the combination of early bug detection and first-class tooling pays for itself many times over, and the gradual adoption path means you rarely have to commit all at once.
 Large teams in particular gain a shared, machine-checked contract about what their code expects, which is worth a great deal when dozens of people are editing the same codebase.

 The discipline that keeps it pleasant is restraint.
 Turn on strict and live with the early pain, treat every any as a small debt to be repaid, validate data at the boundaries instead of asserting it with as, and resist the urge to win awards with your generics.
 Remember always that the compiler protects you up to the moment your program starts running and not one millisecond after.
 Used with that humility, TypeScript is JavaScript that has finally read the manual and, mostly, follows it.
-Used without it, you get all the build complexity and a comforting illusion of safety that the runtime is under no obligation to honour.
+Used without it, you get all the build complexity and nothing but a comforting illusion of safety that the runtime is under no obligation whatsoever to honour.